haykCAKI/haykCAKI/README.md

       - I started my studies during the Pandemic in 2021, where I had my first contact with the area of programming.
 Nowadays, I'm looking for new ways to improve the way I study programming and where I can apply them.

   - ⚡I really like playing fps and RPG games; practice physical activities, such as gym and muai thai; traveling would be my first hobby if I had the money XD and I love studying while listening to lofi music.
 I'm sure this helps a lot to identify who Herick is.

-      - Good interpersonal and team communication, developed during projects delivered in college subjects;
-      - Ability to adapt, learn quickly  and resilient in dynamic environments learned during the group project on logical reasoning;
-      - A person who was always positive and had a lot of empathy, he owed the volunteer work done within Seicho-no-ie;
-      - Always helping people when he has knowledge on the subject, developed during the 1st semester at college until the 3rd semester (where I am currently).
+      - I am an enthusiast and passionate about technology in the IT area.
+Good interpersonal and team communication, developed during projects delivered in college subjects; Ability to adapt and learn quickly in dynamic environments; Empathy to deal effectively and patiently with moments of stress; Thinking positively in situations of discouragement most of the time and looking for better ways to deal with it; and resilience seeking new ways of understanding and methods programming, studying and communicating.

 <p align="center">
   <a href="https://github.com/kittinan/spotify-github-profile">